mvirgo/Rideshare-Simulation/README.md

 4. Run it: `./rideshare_simulation`

 ## Known Issues
- - The current version of the simulator will eventually crash if a vehicle tries to reach an unreachable passenger or destination.
+ - In some instances, a vehicle un-matching from a passenger appears to cause the vehicle to sometimes get "stuck" and soon removed from the map due to being unable to find a new (in this case, random) path.
+ - In some rare (but eventual) instances, the app will crash when a vehicle tries to increment an empty path.
+While the IncrementalDrive function should be unreachable with an empty path, this may be caused by a race condition somewhere allowing the path to be emptied in the middle of a loop, and may necessitate adding a mutex to lock down a given vehicle while it is being updated.